One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Introduction

 In this paper we study the self-propelled planar motions of a one-dimensional swimmer in an infinite viscous three-dimensional fluid.
 We are interested in the swimming strategies of small organisms that achieve self-propulsion by propagating bending waves along their slender bodies (such as, for instance, sperm cells and \emph{Caenorhabditis elegans}).
 At these length scales, viscosity dominates over inertia: accordingly, we ignore all inertial effects in our analysis.

-The study of the self-propulsion strategies of microscopic living organisms is attracting increasing attention, starting from seminal works by G.\@ I.\@ Taylor \cite{Taylor1951}, M.\@ J.\@ Lighthill \cite{Lighthill1952}, E.\@ M.\@ Purcell \cite{Purcell77}, and S.\@ Childress \cite{Childress1981}.
+The study of the self-propulsion strategies of microscopic living organisms is attracting increasing attention, starting from seminal works by Taylor \cite{Taylor1951}, Lighthill \cite{Lighthill1952}, Purcell \cite{Purcell77}, and Childress \cite{Childress1981}.
 We refer the reader to the recent review \cite{LP09} for a comprehensive list of references.
 Among the recent mathematical contributions we quote \cite{KoillerEhlersMontgomery1996, Galdi1999, SanMartinTakahashiTucsnak2007,Bressan2008,ADSL2008,ChambrionMunnier2011,AHMDS2012}.
 Many of these papers approach swimming problems within the framework of control theory, and this is exploited in \cite{ADSH2011,ADSL2009} for the numerical computation of energetically optimal strokes.
 While the connection between swimming and control theory is very natural, only recently has this point of view started to emerge and become widely appreciated, see \cite{DSHAL12} and the other chapters in the same volume.

-When inertial forces are neglected, and external forces such as gravity are not present (neutrally buoyant swimmers), the equation of motion for a swimmer become the statements that the total viscous force and torque exerted by the surrounding fluid vanish.
-In order to take advantage of the simplifications deriving from the special one-dimensional geometry of our swimmers, we adopt here the local drag approximation of \emph{Resistive Force Theory}, first introduced in \cite{GH1955}, then also used in \cite{PK74} and further discussed in \cite{JohnsonBrokaw1979}.
+When inertial forces are neglected, and external forces such as gravity are not present (neutrally buoyant swimmers), the equations of motion for a swimmer become the statements that the total viscous force and torque exerted by the surrounding fluid vanish.
+In order to take advantage of the simplifications deriving from the special one-dimensional geometry of our swimmers, we adopt here the local drag approximation of \emph{Resistive Force Theory}, first introduced in \cite{GH1955}, then also used in \cite{PK74}, and further discussed in \cite{JohnsonBrokaw1979}.
 It is a classical and popular theory widely spread among biological fluid dynamicists, which has recently been proved to be accurate and robust in the study of the motion of one-dimensional bodies in the length scales and regimes we are interested in, as it is shown, e.g., in \cite{FRKHJ2010}.
 According to resistive force theory, the external fluid exerts on the swimmer a viscous force per unit length which, at each point of the swimmer, is proportional to the local tangential and normal velocities \emph{at that point}, through positive resistance coefficients denoted by $C_\tau$ and $C_\nu$, respectively.